2.7.6 Digital - Fldigi for Sound Card Modes

 2.1.
 Download Fldigi

 - Download the current release of fldigi from the W1HKJ website at http://www.w1hkj.com/ .
 You can find a copy of the full installer for the current version of fldigi at that website.
 This file is a self-extracting executable, similar to the N1MM Logger installer.
 Download the installer file to a temporary folder and then execute it.
 It is recommended that you install fldigi in its own program folder and not in the N1MM Logger+ program folder.
 By default, the installer will install fldigi to C:\Program Files\Fldigi-x.xx.xx\, where x.xx.xx is the fldigi version number.
-If you are using Windows Vista, 7 or 8, and you want to run fldigi from inside N1MM Logger+, you must use a copy of fldigi.exe that is installed in its own folder outside the Program Files (or Program Files(x86)) folder.
+If you are using Windows Vista, 7, 8 or 10, and you want to run fldigi from inside N1MM Logger+, you must use a copy of fldigi.exe that is located in its own folder outside the Program Files (or Program Files(x86)) folder.
 You can, for example, create a folder for fldigi inside your N1MM Logger+ user files area, then make a copy of fldigi.exe from the original installation location and copy it into the new folder.
 The only file you need to copy is the exe file; it will create whatever other files it needs the first time it is run.